dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 Model storage
 ^^^^^^^^^^^^^

-Ignite ML provides an ability to save and read models.
-Models can be saved usign local file system and using IGFS (distributed file system supplied as part of Apache Ignite).
+GridGain ML provides an ability to save and read models.
+Models can be saved usign local file system and using IGFS (distributed file system supplied as part of GridGain).

 Using local file system: